 When do you need to cancel PayPal Billing Agreement?

 There are situations where you need to know how to cancel billing agreements or automated subscription renewals.
 Few of them are mentioned below…

 - If you are using your PayPal account to buy a domain name/hosting or anything on behalf of your friend, you must check your PayPal account’s My pre-approved payment page afterward.
 Without your clear knowledge, you might have entered into billing agreement or automated subscriptions where you will be charged unknowingly.

-- If you have subscribed to a service where option to cancel subscription or billing agreement is not given.
-From developers perspective, we know that when creating a service which uses PayPal API for subscription/billing agreements, we are not forced to give option to cancel them in user-interface at all.
+- If you have subscribed to a service where the option to cancel subscription or billing agreement is not given.
+From the developers perspective, we know that when creating a service which uses PayPal API for subscription/billing agreements, we are not forced to give the option to cancel them in user-interface at all.